Life: Real and Artificial

-In Santa Fe, New Mexico, a group of scientists, mainly from the Los Alamos National Laboratories, recently held a conference on “Artificial Life.”
+In Santa Fe, New Mexico, a group of scientists, mainly from the Los Alamos National Laboratories, once held a conference on “Artificial Life.”
 The theme of the conference, which I attended, was that the essence of life lies not in biological substance but in patterned organization.

 If this idea is valid, the thinking goes, life forms should be able to set themselves up through many different types of material stuff.
 In particular, life should be able to exist as a pattern of electronic activity in a computer.

 The conference organizers, casually dressed, long-haired men in their thirties and early forties, say that artificial, computer-based life forms are developing even now—and may evolve to dominate the earth.

 According to this view, the evolutionary role of man is to give birth to silicon-based life patterns that will eventually look back on him as a primitive ancestor.
 The conference sponsors counseled a broad-minded attitude toward such evolutionary progress: we should transcend parochial anthropocentrism and welcome advanced life in whatever form it may emerge.

 But some attending scientists doubted whether a program running on a computer could properly be thought of as alive.
 Philosopher Elliott Sober argued that when engineers make a computer simulation of a bridge, no one would think of it as a real bridge: the simulation merely shows a picture in which computations tell us something about bridges.
 In the same way, when a computer simulates an organism, we see a picture in which computations tell us something about life—we’re not seeing life itself.